ove/ove-docs/docs/BASIC_CONCEPTS.md

 When the `iframe` representing a `section` is created, its `margin` CSS property is used to position it correctly, and the `window.ove.geometry` object is set so that each `instance` of an `app` running within each `iframe` can determine what to display.

-## High availability of server-side application components
+## Peer nodes of OVE core

+OVE core accepts registration of `peer` nodes using the `http://OVE_CORE_HOST:PORT/peers` API method.
+Once registered OVE peers will cross-post messages that are broadcasted using WebSockets.
+Peer nodes of OVE serve two purposes, high availability (HA) or distribution of workload.

-OVE provides a [Persistence Service](../ove-services/packages/ove-service-persistence-inmemory/README.md) which can be used to replicate server-side state among peers.
+For a HA deployment, OVE also provides a [Persistence Service](../ove-services/packages/ove-service-persistence-inmemory/README.md) which can be used to replicate server-side state among peers.
 This service can be registered with OVE core or any OVE application as explained in the [documentation](../ove-services/packages/ove-service-persistence-inmemory/README.md).
-OVE core also accepts registration of `peer` nodes using the `http://OVE_CORE_HOST:PORT/peers` API method.
-Once registered OVE peers will cross-post messages that are broadcasted using WebSockets.
+In a HA deployment each peer can take up the role of being the master and therefore they can also be fronted by a load balancer.

+In terms of distributing workload, OVE is capable of offloading the messaging subsystem to a different peer either for a single app or a group of apps.
+OVE can have any number of such peers as long as they are registered and they would all be in sync with the master.
+Unlike in a HA deployment, these peers are slaves and cannot be fronted by a load balancer as they would be serving dedicated apps.

+All peer-to-peer communication use WebSockets.